-Provenance: Print Collection, The Miriam and Ira D. Wallach Division of Art, Prints and Photographs, The New York Public Library, Astor, Lenox and Tilsen Foundations
+Provenance: Print Collection, The Miriam and Ira D. Wallach Division of Art, Prints and Photographs, The New York Public Library, Astor, Lenox and Tilden Foundations

 Historical Notes: The amiable New York lawyer Gouverneur Morris was active in American politics beginning with the Revolution.
 He was a staunch supporter of Washington and a member of numerous Continental Congresses, where he helped frame the Constitution.
-Private business matters brought Morris to Paris in 1789, just before Jefferson returned to the United States.
-Although the two had political differences, Jefferson and Morris were frequent companions and went together to have their portraits take by Chretien and Quenedey.
-Later that year Jefferson included Morris among the guests at his farewell dinner, which was attended by distinguished Frenchmen, such as the marquis de Lafayette, and several Americans.
+Private business matters brought Morris to Paris in 1789, just before Jefferson returned to the United States.1 Although the two had political differences, Jefferson and Morris were frequent companions and went together to have their portraits taken by Chrétien and Quenedey.2 Later that year Jefferson included Morris among the guests at his farewell dinner, which was attended by distinguished Frenchmen, such as the marquis de Lafayette, and several Americans.
 "Mr. Jefferson lives well," Morris wrote in his diary, "keeps a good table and excellent wines which he distributes freely and by his hospitality to his country-men here possesses very much their good will."3

-"1.
-His general character, being such that we would not confide in it.
-2. His known attachment to monarchy and contempt of republican government and 3rd his present employment abroad being a news vender of back lands and certificates."
+1. His general character, being such that we would not confide in it.
+2. His known attachment to monarchy & contempt of republican government and 3rd his present employment abroad being a news vender of back lands & certificates.4